 Andy graduated with honors from the University of Chicago Law School in 1994.
 Following law school, he worked as a law clerk for Judge Deanell Tacha of the United States Court of Appeals for the Tenth Judicial Circuit in Denver, Colorado.
 During this time he also taught at Kansas University Law School as an adjunct professor.

 Elected to the State Senate in 2007 and re-elected to a second term in 2008, Andy became the Vice-Chairman of the Senate Democratic Caucus.
-During his tenure, he worked on key legislation like Tennessee Works, First to the Top, and Complete College Tennessee and served on the Senate Education and Transportation Committees.
+He served on the Senate Education and Transportation Committees.
 In 2008, he was appointed by Governor Phil Bredesen to the State Workforce Development Board.
 In addition, the State Legislative Leaders Foundation nominated him to attend its Emerging Leaders Program at the Darden School at the University of Virginia Business School.
-He attended the 31st American-German Young Leaders Conference in Germany.
-Recently, he was honored by the Tennessee PTA as the 2012 Legislator of the Year and the Tennessee Education Association's 2012 Friend of Education Award for his commitment to improving public education across Tennessee.
+He was honored by the Tennessee PTA as the 2012 Legislator of the Year and the Tennessee Education Association's 2012 Friend of Education Award for his commitment to improving public education across Tennessee.
 Previously, the County Officials Association of Tennessee had named him its legislator of the year, as had the Southeast Tennessee Development District.
 Lipscomb University's Institute for Sustainable Practice awarded him its Public Official of the Year.